ssh-broker-config — SSH Connection Broker configuration file format

 a client has the end-point identity check disabled.
 The default

-value is yes
+value is yes.

-attribute can be used when the
+The default-domain attribute can be used when the

 end-point identity check is enabled.
 It specifies the default domain